Asymptotics of Discrete Schr\"odinger Bridges via Chaos Decomposition: Acknowledgements

-Suppose we have an i.i.d.~sample $\{(X_i, Y_i)\}_{i=1}^N$ from the product distribution $\rho_0 \otimes \rho_1$ and we would like to estimate $\cost(\rho_0, \rho_1)$.
-It is natural to compute the discrete optimal matching cost \cite[Section 2.2]{PC18} \eq \costhat_N:= \min_{\sigma \in \perm_N} \frac{1}{N} \sum_{i=1}^N c(X_i, Y_{\sigma_i}), \en where now the infimum is over the set $\perm_N$ of permutations of labels $[N]:=\{1,2,\ldots, N\}$.
-The \textit{optimal matching} is that permutation that attains the minimum value in \eqref{eq:discreteOT}.
-Rates of convergence of $\costhat_N$ to $\cost(\rho_0, \rho_1)$ and asymptotic distributions have been studied in combinatorics \cite{ajtai1984optimal}, probability and statistics \cite{Tal92, FG15, WB19, Lei20}, and applied to economics \cite{KY94,GS09}.
-This problem is also relevant in the statistical hypothesis testing \cite{RGC17} where one tests for the null hypothesis $\rho_0=\rho_1$ by checking whether $\costhat_N \approx 0$.
-This, among other reasons, have spurred a more recent interest in the study of asymptotic distributions of $\costhat_N$, properly scaled.
-Early works on the large sample behavior of the OT cost were focused on the well-behaved quadratic cost $c(x,y)=|x-y|^2$ ($\sqrt{\cost(\rho_0,\rho_1)}$ is then called the Wasserstein-2 distance between $\rho_0$ and $\rho_1$) on the real line $\rr$.
-When $\rho_0\neq \rho_1$, the optimal transportation cost $\costhat_N- \cost(\rho_0, \rho_1)$ converges to a normal distribution at rate $\sqrt{N}$ (see, e.g. \cite{munk1998}); while, when $\rho_0 = \rho_1$, with scaling $N$, the limiting distribution is a weighted sum of chi-square distributions (see, e.g. \cite{delbarrio2019, barrio1999central,barrio2005}).
+Early works on the large sample behavior of the OT cost were focused on the well-behaved quadratic cost $c(x,y)=|x-y|^2$ ($\sqrt{\cost(P,Q)}$ is then called the Wasserstein-2 distance between $P$ and $Q$) on the real line $\rr$; see, e.g. \cite{munk1998,barrio1999central,barrio2005}.
 These results were built upon the explicit characterization, given by quantile functions, of the Wasserstein distances on measures supported on $\rr$.
 Beyond one dimension, similar results are rather challenging to obtain; see \cite{ajtai1984optimal,dobric1995asymptotics} for almost sure convergence results.
 In \cite{rippl2016}, the authors obtained the limiting law of Wasserstein distances between Gaussian distributions with parameters estimated from data by utilizing the d-form representation in this special case.
-In the recent work \cite{delbarrio2019}, normal distributional results have been generalized to $\rr^d$ in the case when $\rho_0 \neq \rho_1$.
-However, the limiting distribution for $\rho_0 = \rho_1$ is still missing.
-On the other hand, Wasserstein distances between discrete probability measures supported on a finite metric space have been investigated in \cite{sommerfeld2018}, with the convergence results of Wasserstein distances between empirical measures for both $\rho_0 = \rho_1$ and $\rho_0 \neq \rho_1$.
-Let us also mention that the problem \eqref{eq:discreteOT} is structurally similar to the classical \textit{random assignment problem} \cite{MezardParisi, Aldouszeta2, SteeleBook, AS02} where there are no data points $X$ and $Y$, but instead there is an $N\times N$ cost matrix with i.i.d. entries $C_{i,j}$ and one considers $\min_{\sigma \in \perm_N} \sum_{i=1}^N C_{i, \sigma_i}$.
+Recently, normal distributional results have been generalized to $\rr^d$ for the quadratic cost \cite{delbarrio2019} and for a general cost on compact domains \cite{hundrieser2022unifying}.
+Wasserstein distances between discrete probability measures supported on a finite \cite{klatt2020limit,sommerfeld2018} and countable \cite{tameling2019empirical} metric space have also been investigated.